 Black Labrador Retrievers are also immensely curious, and will investigate when something intrigues them.
 Their curiosity will often lead to a chase, in the case of squirrels, but they’ll be at a loss once the quarry is captured.
 After all, they’re retrievers, not hunters – they have a very gentle muzzle designed for retrieval.

 These dogs are highly adaptable.
 Their natural urge to dig and bark once agitated can be quelled easily with a little training and some exercise.
 Black Labs love attention, but they don’t need your focus every minute of every day.
 They’re perfectly happy standing guard in a corner or sniffing out clues in another room.
 These dogs will happily jump about in a room of kids and also relax on the couch for some belly rubs with just you.

 Generally speaking, Black Labs are healthy dogs.
-They tend to overeat, however, so be careful about over-feeding them.
+They tend to overeat, so you do have to be careful about over-feeding them, especially as they get older or are not as active.
 Without sufficient exercise, they can become overweight.
 They can develop eye disorders, like cataracts, and joint problems, like hip dysplasia, but as long as they are attending veterinarian visits in a timely manner, will stay perfectly healthy.

 Black Labs have very short, water-resistant fur that is set in two layers.
-This kind of dense coat protects them from the cold and makes swimming in water all-year-round a cinch for these dogs.
-They shed twice a year and slightly throughout.
-Their fur should be washed down every so often, especially if they’re avid swimmers, but it’s not imperative.
+This kind of dense, double coat protects them from the cold and makes swimming in water all year-round a cinch for these dogs.
+They shed more heavily twice a year as the seasons change and will shed slightly throughout.
+Their fur should be washed down every so often, especially if they’re avid swimmers.